 When I first visited Rome several years ago, my finances were in a terrible state so I could not spend much time in the city and I could not afford going to many sites that required payment.
 Of course, Colosseum and Roman Forum were a must, so I spared no expense here, but this situation made me come up with an 1 day in Rome itinerary that allowed seeing almost every important touristic place in the city.
-I will walk you through my route and you will see that Rome is really affordable: I paid for the Colosseum and Roman Forum tickets only, the rest is absolutely free!
+I will walk you through my route that includes top attractions of Rome and you will see that the city is really affordable: I paid for the Colosseum and Roman Forum tickets only, the rest is absolutely free!

 I guess when they say that all roads lead to Rome, they mean the Colosseum, so this is where we start 🙂

 Some of the links below may be affiliate links, meaning that I will get a small commission (it won’t cost you anything!) if you click and book accommodation.
 As you can see, I do not use advertising on this website, so it will help me to keep this blog going.

 1. Colosseum and Roman Forum: the very top attractions of Rome!

 When I first went to Rome, I was totally unprepared: the only things I knew were the pieces of information I learned at school, and the Colosseum was mentioned in our history book, while the Roman Forum wasn’t that important, so naturally me and my friend went to the former.
 The queue was huuuge!
 We waited for quite a time to get to the ticket offices where we bought a combined ticket for the Colosseum and the Roman Forum.

 Yes, the Colosseum is really impressive!
 And it was worth all the time we spend in the queue.
 We headed after that to the Roman Forum, and … there was no queue!
 No one!
 It dawned on me then that it was much more time-efficient to go first to the forum and buy there the combined ticket and enter the Colosseum without waiting in that long line!